Gun law in India: Carrying firearms

-Open carry of firearms is prohibited.
-All firearms must be carried in specially designed holsters.
+Open carry of firearms is allowed in India, subject to various conditions.
+According to Arms Rules, 2016, no person shall carry a firearm in a public place unless the firearm is carried in a holder designed, manufactured or adapted for the carrying of a firearm.
+A firearm contemplated in this rule must be completely covered and the person carrying the firearm must be able to exercise effective control over such firearm.
+Brandishing, discharging and blank-firing of firearms in public places and firearm free zones is strictly prohibited.

+Violation of this rule can lead to revocation of the license and seizure of the firearm in addition to the penalty specified under the Arms Act 1959.

+Legally available guns (NPB)

 Firearm possession

 As of 2016, there are 3,369,444 firearm licenses active in India with 9,700,000 firearms registered to them.
 According to Small Arms Survey, there are 61,401,000 illegal firearms in India.

 The following is a breakdown of firearm licenses by state:

 Gun crime

 There are around 3.22 gun homicides per 100,000 people in India every year.
 Around 90% of them are committed using illegal guns.